Warning: Spoiler Alert. This is a critical essay, not a review, so plot points are revealed for the purpose of discussion.

 Couldn't sign off on X, Y and Zee without commenting on two non-Elizabeth Taylor-related favorite things about the film.
 One is the luminous cinematography of Billy Williams (Women in Love, Night Watch).
 Maybe it's the pristine quality of the DVD, but I never noticed before how burnished everything (and everyone) looks.
 The garish '70s decor and fashions pop off the screen creating a glitzy world of numbing sensual overkill.

 Second is the film's musical theme, the eloquent ballad, "Going in Circles" by Ted Myers & Jaianada.
-The lovely lyrical version played under the film's opening credits sets the tone for a film which doesn't arrive until about 45-minutes in, and the closing vocal version I can't reliably attribute to a singer.
-Internet sources cite Three Dog Night, but they recorded a cover version on an album which sounds nothing like the one in the film.
+The lovely lyrical version played under the film's opening credits sets the tone for a film that doesn't arrive until about 45-minutes in, and the closing vocal version I can't reliably attribute to a singer.
+Internet sources cite Three Dog Night, but they recorded a cover version on an album that sounds nothing like the one in the film.
 Someone once told me it's Three Dog Night producer Richard (Harry) Podolor.
 Further confusing the issue, a friend who claims to have seen the film when it was originally released says that Three Dog Night sang over the closing credits originally, but when the film came to VHS and DVD they replaced their version (copyright issues?) with the one we now hear (who that is I still don't know).
 In any event, it's a graceful song and curiously ideal for this not very well-regarded little film that has become one of my favorite Elizabeth Taylor vehicles.

 Zee: "He loves his little games.
 Do you play?"